iamhenrika/Save-the-Universe/README.md

 # Save the Universe (102722)

-/*A game round would look like this:
+A game round would look like this:
 You attack the first alien ship
 If the ship survives, it attacks you
 If you survive, you attack the ship again